Icinga/icinga2/doc/8-migration.md

     check_command                     ping4!100.0,20%!500.0,60%

-This command line can be split by the `!` seperator into
+This command line can be split by the `!` separator into

 * `ping4` (command name, keep it for Icinga 2)
 * `100.0,20%` as `vars.ARG1`